shellyh0626/TicketWingmanFront/README.md

 ## Getting Started

 Below is how to set up project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps:

 ### Prerequisites

-Install Node.js and npm: Ensure you have Node.js installed on your system.
+Install Node.js and npm:
+Ensure you have Node.js installed on your system.
 Node.js comes with npm (Node Package Manager), so you don't need to install npm separately.

 - Node.js and npm
   ```sh